Temporary Import Permits Service

 I. Please see the Terms & Conditions at the end of this document.

-VII.
-ARRIVING AT OTHER PORTS, e.g. CAPE TOWN INTERNATIONAL AIRPORT OR OTHER PORTS OF ENTRY
+VI.
+ARRIVING AT OTHER PORTS, e.g. CAPE TOWN, DURBAN INTERNATIONAL AIRPORTS

 Please contact the PHASA office if you have any queries concerning the temporary importation of your firearms.